 |The Johns Hopkins Hospital||2006||Alpha Omega Alpha |

-As a physician-scientist, Dr. Rafii’s research program focuses on understanding the genetic form of Alzheimer's disease that occurs in persons with Down syndrome.
-He is Principal Investigator of the NIH-funded Alzheimer’s Clinical Trials Consortium - Down Syndrome (ACTC-DS).
-Dr. Rafii also leads the ATRI Medical Safety Section which provides oversight to ATRI’s portfolio of multi-center clinical trials.
+As medical director at ATRI, he leads a team of medical and clinical monitors and provides safety oversight to ATRI’s entire portfolio of clinical trials.
 He serves as a scientific reviewer for the NIH and the Alzheimer's Association.
-Dr. Rafii’s work has been featured in the New York Times, Chicago Tribune, Wall Street Journal and National Public Radio (NPR).
+His work has been featured in the New York Times, Chicago Tribune, Washington Post, Wall Street Journal and National Public Radio (NPR).

-Previously, Dr. Rafii served as Medical Director of the Alzheimer’s Disease Cooperative Study, Director of the Memory Disorders Clinic, Founding Director of the Adult Down Syndrome Clinic, Director of the Comprehensive Alzheimer’s Program, Director of the Adult Neurology Residency Training program and Associate Professor of Neurology at the University of California, San Diego.
+Previously, Dr. Rafii served as Medical Director of the Alzheimer’s Disease Cooperative Study, Director of the Memory Disorders Clinic, Founding Director of the Adult Down Syndrome Clinic, Director of the Comprehensive Alzheimer’s Program, Director of the Adult Neurology Residency Training program, Attending Neurologist and Associate Professor of Neurology at the University of California, San Diego.

 With one click, see people who:

 See more options in the Advanced Search tab